lacchain/david19-taskforce/Smart Contract Documentation.md

 the requirements for the credential to be revoked are that:
 * only the same address that registered the credential can revoke it (the credential exists) and that the credential is in a valid state.

+**Verify a credential**

+`
+function verify(bytes32 hash, address citizen) override external view returns(bool isValid) `

+This function verify if a credential is valid.

+* hash: this parameter is the hash of the verifiable credential that will be verified.
+* citizen: address of a citizen who generated the credential.